reetahan/ML-Climate-Final-Project-Template/journal.md

 Here is my revised list of literature sources that are being combed:

+## 2022-03-07 check in: alp

+Looking solid.
+Would encourage you to try out existing methods and get some initial simulations before exploring novel approaches.

 ## Paper Categories

 ### Counterfactual Causal Analysis and Climate Effects